Estimated reading time: 10 minutes

 One of the treats I use with my dog walking clients is Natures Menu.

 Play helps a young dog socialise with dogs and people.
 The other important factor about the play is that it will help them physically and mentally develop.

 As part of the bonding process with your dog having quality playtime will play a big part.
 Playtime also helps keep your new entertained.

 Take your time researching and choosing your toys and puzzle games carefully.

-A common mistake a lot of new dog owners make once they have brought a puppy home is to bath their dogs frequently, especially in the winter, when they get muddy.
+A common mistake a lot of new dog owners make once they have brought a puppy home is to bathe their dogs frequently, especially in the winter, when they get muddy.
 DON’T. Bathing dogs too much can wash away the essential oils and can cause all kinds of skin problems.

 However, this does not mean they won’t need a bath occasion.

 When choosing a shampoo, ensure it is suitable for puppies as their skin is more sensitive.

-Poop bags are something you will need fro day 1.
+Poop bags are something you will need for day 1.

-Even if you are noy=t going out with your puppy until he is around 12 weeks, you will still need to pick up fro the garden.
+Even if you are noy=t going out with your puppy until he is around 12 weeks, you will still need to pick it up from the garden.